wrgoldstein/ex_sessions/README.md

 mix test
 ```

-or the `.exs` script, which is easier to tweak and observe:
+or the `.exs` script to time a run for a larger dataset (assumes `data/pageviews.csv` has been populated by `scripts/pagefaker.py`):

 ```
-mix run sessionize.exs
+time mix run sessionize.exs
 ```

 ## Performance

-On my machine sessionizing 1.6M pageviews could be sessionized and counted in ~2 seconds.
-Serializing these to a CSV file took about 20 seconds, so IO is clearly a bottleneck.
+On my machine 1.6M pageviews could be sessionized in about 2.3 seconds, resulting in ~790k sessions.

-150 million records would take 100x as long, about half an hour on my laptop.
-If you parallelized IO with the right batch size you'd likely just be bound by your internet connection-- an EC2 instance writing to S3 should be super speedy, I'd love to test this.
+150 million records would take 100x as long, about 3 minutes on my laptop.
+Pretty good!
+One thing to note is that it's critical to pass the `:delayed_write` option to `File.stream!/3`, as [described in the docs](https://hexdocs.pm/elixir/File.html#module-processes-and-raw-files):

+>Every time a file is opened, Elixir spawns a new process.
+Writing to a file is equivalent to sending messages to the process that writes to the file descriptor.
+>
+>This means files can be passed between nodes and message passing guarantees they can write to the same file in a network.
+>
+>However, you may not always want to pay the price for this abstraction.
+In such cases, a file can be opened in :raw mode.
+The options :read_ahead and :delayed_write are also useful when operating on large files or working with files in tight loops.

+Not doing so results in about a 10x speed penalty as Elixir opens a new process for each write.

 There's lots that could be done to make this better and more Elixiry, like using a struct to hold the session info, but the intent is just to show custom window functions using `emit_and_reduce/2` and `on_trigger/1`.